Monday, 20 February 2012

 If you want to hear a BBC discussion going hopelessly wrong, listen to the ‘debate’ between the Bishop of Lichfield, Jonathan Gledhill (brother of the better-known Ruth) and Alan Beith on the Today programme this morning.
 Radio 4 meant it to be about the established church, and set the Anglican bishop against the Methodist Beith.

-Did they really?
+Did they?
 Methodists and Anglicans have been in Covenant since 2003.
 They are not arch-enemies out to slay one another.
 They work together ecumenically, share local churches together and support each other on a number of social issues.
 Also, Ruth Gledhill is not related to Jonathan Gledhill - an error that Ruth has pointed out on Twitter.

 But a freemasonry of the faithful took over, and ‘balance’ went out of the window.
 Conformist and non-conformist united against their common enemy, ‘militant secularism’.
 Not just Anglicans and Methodists, Beith assured us, but Sikhs, Jews, Muslims and Hindus were at one in their fear of the secularist menace.